Determinantal computation of minimal local GADs: Preliminaries

-\item homogenize $\Ann^{\contract}( f_{\ell} )$, employing $\ell$ as homogenizing variable. \end{enumerate} The homogeneous ideal constructed this way will be \emph{apolar} to $F$, namely, all its elements annihilate $F$ by derivation.
-Moreover, it is saturated and defines a \emph{locally Gorenstein} point scheme of $\P^n(\k)$ \cite[§6.4]{IK99}.
+The homogeneous ideal constructed this way is \emph{apolar} to $F$, namely, it is contained in $\Ann^\circ(F) = \{G \in \R \ : \ G \circ F = 0\}$.
+However, differently to $\Ann^\circ(F)$, it is also always zero-dimensional and saturated, i.e., it defines a \emph{locally Gorenstein} points scheme of $\P^n(\k)$ \cite[§6.4]{IK99}.
+Conversely, every locally Gorenstein points scheme is evinced by the GAD of some form, but this is not a correspondence as different GADs may evince the same scheme.

 A scheme $\Z \subset \P^n(\k)$ of minimal length among all the schemes apolar to $F$ is simply referred to as \emph{minimal}, and its length is known as \emph{cactus rank} \cite{BB14} or \emph{scheme length} \cite{IK99} of $F$.
-We will call \emph{size} of a GAD the length of the scheme that it naturally evinces.
+We will refer to the \emph{size} of a GAD as the length of the scheme that it naturally evinces.